Plugins for OpenKAT: boefjes, whiskers and bits

 • Add an image server in the KAT catalog config file *

 * If you want to add an image server, join the ongoing project to standardize and describe it.
-The idea is to add an image server in the KAT catalog config file that has artifacts from your boefjes and normalizers as outputted by the Github CI.
+The idea is to add an image server in the KAT catalog config file that has artifacts from your boefjes and normalizers as outputted by the GitHub CI.